Through The Fibro Fog

 This blackberry chia jam is very simple to make, and requires just a few steps.

-process shots to make blackberry chia jam.
+process shots to make blackberry chia jam in a pot on the stovetop.

 Steps 1-2